zle105/academic-kickstart/content/post/20190918/index.md

 diagram: true
 markup: mmark
 image:
-  placement: 2
+  placement: 1
-  caption: 'Predictions for UD composite with interfacial failure'
+  caption: 'Interfacial failure analysis'
 ---

 Academic is designed to give technical content creators a seamless experience.
 You can focus on the content and Academic handles the rest.